tangrams/tangram-es/platforms/windows/README.md

 ### Zlib and Curl under MinGW-w64

 CMake typically installs everything under Program Files, which requires elevated privileges.
 It is encouraged you to make dedicated directory, e.g. `c:/cmake-install`.
 To make it work, set `CMAKE_PREFIX_PATH` env var to this directory.
 The build has been tested with curl 7.63 and zlib 1.2.
+Make sure that this "cmake install" bin folder is added to your `PATH` environment variable.

 From the zlib source directory:
 ``` bat